| Metric | OKX | Bitget |

 Trading fees comparison

-OKX charges 0.02% maker and 0.05% taker; Bitget charges 0.02% maker and 0.06% taker.
-That one basis point taker gap is $10 saved per $100,000 in taker volume on OKX.
-An active day trader placing $500,000 in monthly taker volume saves $50 per month or $600 per year on OKX.
+OKX charges 0.02% maker and 0.05% taker.
+Bitget charges 0.02% maker and 0.06% taker.
+That one basis point taker gap saves $10 per $100,000 on OKX.
+A trader placing $500,000 monthly saves $50 per month or $600 per year.
 At $2 million monthly, the annual savings hit $2,400.
-Both exchanges offer volume-based VIP tiers, with comparable discounts at the highest levels.
-Maker fees are identical at 0.02% on both platforms.
-Run the exact numbers at your volume level with our fee calculator.
+Both have volume-based VIP tiers with similar discounts at the top levels.
+Maker fees are the same at 0.02% on both.
+Run your numbers with our fee calculator.

 Leverage & margin